Folscher/AddressBook/README.md

  # 5. Test
   - The is where I will write my unit tests.
 Mainly testing my services as it contains the application business logic.
+  - This project is empty.
+Its just for illustration purposes

  # 6. API
   - I like to keep my API as minimalistic as possible.